cyxx/REminiscence/README.txt

 Data Files:
 -----------

-You will need the original files of the PC (DOS or CD), Amiga or Macintosh release.
-Support for Amiga and Macintosh is still experimental.
+You will need the original files of the DOS (floppy or CD), Amiga, Macintosh or PC98 release.

 For the Macintosh release, the resource fork must be dumped as a file named 'FLASHBACK.BIN' (MacBinary) or 'FLASHBACK.RSRC' (AppleDouble).

-For speech with in-game dialogues, you need to copy the 'VOICE.VCE' file from the SegaCD version to the DATA directory.
+For speech with in-game dialogues, you need to copy the 'VOICE.VCE' file from the SegaCD version.

 The music/ directory of the Amiga version or the .mod fileset from unexotica [4] can be used as an alternative to the MIDI tracks from the